qarmin/czkawka/README.md

 - Written in memory safe Rust
 - Amazingly fast - due using more or less advanced algorithms and multithreading support
 - Free, Open Source without ads
-- Works on Linux, Windows and macOS
+- Multiplatform - works on Linux, Windows and macOS
 - CLI frontend, very fast to automate tasks
 - GUI GTK frontend - uses modern GTK 3 and looks similar to FSlint
 - Light/Dark theme match the appearance of the system(Linux only)